Diane Whittlesey: Season 3 (1999)

 Whittlesey continues to work in Unit B, and finds another female correctional officer working with her, Officer Claire Howell.
 Tension soon develops between them, once Howell takes an interest in McManus.

 Soon afterward, Whittlesey learns that her mother has died.
 McManus comforts her, which stirs up tension in his relationship with Howell.
-Eventually, Howell sues him for sexual harassment, worsening the tension between the two women.
-Whittlesey takes McManus' side, and the two grow close again throughout the ordeal.
+Eventually, Howell sues him for sexual harassment, after she is threatened with termination, worsening the tension between the two women.
+Whittlesey takes McManus' side and the two grow close again throughout the ordeal.
+Which is furthered after Kenny Wangler also makes an allegation of sexual harassment to Warden Glynn, on the orders of Simon Adebisi who then sells the story to the media, which Claire Howell also attests too, hurting McManus's credibility.
+After enduring one of Howells taunt's, Whittlesey attacks Howell in the staff room, McManus and another CO breakup the fight.
+In the Infirmary, Gloria treats Claire and Diane, Leo Glynn and McManus argue in front of staff and inmates, after Leo tells him to take responsibility for "fires you create" McManus accuses Glynn of siding with black inmates and failing to back him.
 In the end, McManus asks Whittlesey to renew their relationship.

-When the entire prison is put into lockdown amid serious racial tension, Whittlesey fears another riot, and decides to take vacation leave.
+When the entire prison is put into lockdown amid serious racial tension, Whittlesey fears another riot, after Augustus Hill is set up and put in Ad Seg angering the black inmates who being chanting "set Hill free" and decides to take vacation leave.
 She goes to England with her daughter.

 Season 4 (2000)

 Whittlesey's vacation was supposed to be finished, but she never came back to Oz, much to McManus' disappointment and agitation, since he intended to propose to her upon her return.
 She phones Sister Pete, and explains that she is engaged to a Royal Guardsman.
-McManus is crushed, and barely acknowledges her during a strained long-distance phone call.
-This leads to McManus having a nervous breakdown, and eventually, losing his job.
+McManus is crushed, reads a letter from her and barely acknowledges her during a strained long-distance phone call.
+This leads to McManus having a nervous breakdown, and eventually, losing his job following an incident where black inmates and a CO are killed.
+McManus breaks down at a memorial for the CO by singing a racist song, despite urging from Gloria Nathan and Sister Peter Marie to get McManus some help.
+Warden Glynn tiring of McManus's liability fires him and has Martin Querns replace him as Unit Manager of Emarald City.

 Whittlesey's departure was written into the show as Edie Falco had been offered the role of Carmela Soprano on The Sopranos.